lcd-dal/feature-extraction-for-CERT-insider-threat-test-datasets/README.md

 ## Extracted Data
 Extracted data is stored in ExtractedData subfolder.

 Note that in the extracted data, `insider` is the label indicating the insider threat scenario (0 is normal).
-Some extracted features (subs_ind, starttime, endtime, sessionid, user, day, week) are for information and may or may not be used in training machne learning approaches.
+Some extracted features (subs_ind, starttime, endtime, sessionid, user, day, week) are for information and may or may not be used in training machine learning approaches.

 ## Citation